RiedelNicolas/taboo-nextjs/README.md

 ## Tabbo Game!
-Thanks to https://github.com/nehasinha for the CSV.
+Thanks to https://github.com/nehasinha for the words!

 ### Project made to learn Next-JS